facil-io/cstl/fio-stl.md

 uint32_t ARY_reserve(ARY_s * ary, int32_t capa);
 ```

-Reserves a minimal capacity for the array.
+Reserves capacity for new members to be added to the array.

 If `capa` is negative, new memory will be allocated at the beginning of the array rather then it's end.

 Returns the array's new capacity.

-**Note**: the reserved capacity includes existing data / capacity.
-If the requested reserved capacity is equal (or less) then the existing capacity, nothing will be done.

 #### `ARY_concat`